 For the DOE ITSS we utilize MS SharePoint, ServiceNow, Bomgar, Apropos, and Wiki to provide consistent, automated, and quality support, templates and workflow of requests, incidents, problems, knowledge articles, change requests, assets, configuration items, service level targets, reports and dashboards.
 Technicians are trained in the proficient use of the tools.
 The benefit to the government is accelerated solution delivery, improved customer responsiveness, improved cost estimating and monitoring on-time solution delivery, incorporation of industry best business practices: e.g., CMMI, ISO.

-6.3.3 Subtask 3 - Operational Application Management
+6.3.3 Subtask 3 - Operational Application Management.
 For NIWC LANT, teaming partner ActioNet worked closely with technical service managers (TSMs), using NMCI Enterprise Tool (NET) to manage assets, service catalogs, and change service requests.
 The benefit to the customer was a streamlined workflow process that resulted in enterprise-wide asset management and configuration control of DON enterprise approved software.
 All utilized hardware/software maintained 100% compliance with Department of the Navy Applications and Database Management System (DADMS).
 ActioNet provided over ten years of IT infrastructure and application management support for National Oceanic and Atmospheric Administration (NOAA).
 NOAA provides a deep understanding of weather and climate platforms such as National Environmental Satellite, Data, and Information Service (NESDIS), Advanced Weather Interactive Processing System (AWIPS), and National Centers for Coastal Ocean Science (NCCOS).ActioNet provided all personnel, management, equipment, tools, maintenance, materials, supervision, documentation, processes, and non-personal technical support services necessary to perform Application Management Services (AMS) services and satisfy daily AMS activities, administration, process advancement, objectives and standardization within each AMS functional area.

-3.3 Subtask 3 - Operational Application Management

-Team AveningTech’s cross-cutting performance approach focuses on utilizing Scaled Agile Framework (SAFe) using the DevSecOps process which will automate the integration of security at every phase of the software development lifecycle, from initial design through integration, testing, deployment, and delivery.
+3.3 Subtask 3 - Operational Application Management.
+Team AveningTech’s cost-cutting, quality-improving performance approach focuses on utilizing Scaled Agile Framework (SAFe) using the DevSecOps process which will automate the integration of security at every phase of the software development lifecycle, from initial design through integration, testing, deployment, and delivery.
 DevSecOps within a cloud environment allows for quick and easy deployment strategy with multiple environments to include Ashore and Afloat.
 Our services include Application Maintenance and Sustainment, Application Management, Application Hosting, Application Help Desk, and Application Training.
 This support will provide all the services necessary to establish and manage the CNFJ/CNRJ business application portfolio.
 Team AveningTech will leverage our experience in operational application management that will result in the following benefits to the CNFJ/CNRJ applications portfolio:

 Accelerated solution delivery: Identify and implement innovative industry standards and rapid models for delivering application maintenance and sustainment solutions